Promoting the Active Participation of Diverse Human Resources

 Regular employee (Metropolitan area only) → Administrative employee none none none

-Employment type change Temporary staff → Administrative none none none
+Employment type change Temporary staff → Administrative none none 1(Women)

 Re-employment and mid-career employment data by gender